 This represents 736 General Meetings of companies in which DNCA Finance held voting rights.
 DNCA Finance effectively exercised its voting rights at 728 General Meetings (compared with 781 for the 2023 financial year), for a total of 10,939 resolutions.
 This represents a participation rate of around 99%.
-This attendance rate is 100% for French General Meetings and 98% for non-French General Meetings.
+This attendance rate is 100% for French General Meetings and 98% for non-French General Meetings a.
+Geographical breakdown of General Meetings